-Dabbing Rigs are water pipes specially designed for use with concentrates and extracts.
+Dabbing Rigs, or wax rigs, are water pipes specially designed for use with concentrates and extracts.
 They’re designed to hold a nail or skillet that gets heated up, often using a torch, until it is hot enough to volatilize the concentrate, with a median heat of around 710 degrees Fahrenheit.

 Since dabbing requires no combustion, there’s no need for a complex filtration system as seen in dry-herb water pipes.
 Percolators, for example, are used to filter out ash and enhance flavor in traditional water pipes for flower, but that’s unnecessary when it comes to concentrates.
 When choosing a rig, keep it simple, economic and efficient!